felop/Optimized-Prime-Numbers-Calculator/README.md

 # 📟 Primes Calculator
 A python3 script how calculates prime numbers super quickly
 * Super optimized
-* Tested on OSX and Linux with Python 3
+* Tested on OSX/macOS and Linux with Python 3

 ## Getting Started